 Pat and her husband Jim, both native New Yorkers, re-located to New Jersey in 1986.
 They currently reside in West Windsor and have two amazing grown sons, Chris and Alex.

 Theresa Jacks serves as the Deputy Director at CNJG focusing on government relations and public policy activities, development, evaluation and strategic planning, as well as special projects.

 Before joining CNJG, Theresa was the Executive Director at the Whitesbog Preservation Trust, a nonprofit membership organization dedicated to preserving and restoring the historic village of Whitesbog in the NJ Pinelands and the birthplace of the blueberry.
 (The state fruit of New Jersey is the blueberry!)
 Prior to that, she worked in New Jersey State government for nearly twenty years in varying levels of management and leadership.

 Jacks received a Master of Science in Administration from Central Michigan University and her Bachelor of Arts in psychology from Rowan University.
-Theresa is the extremely overjoyed grandmother of two wonderful grandchildren!
+Theresa is the extremely overjoyed grandmother of three wonderful grandchildren!
 She resides in South Jersey with her husband and really loud, shelter-adopted, German Shepherd, Jackie.
 We hear you Jackie...

 Jon Shure, Interim President/CEO